askui/askui-dev-docs/docs/versioned_docs/version-0.20.2/general/02-Components/aielement.md

 :::

 :::note
-Enable the *AskUI Development Environment* as described in [AskUI Development Environment](AskUI-Development-Environment.md) first.
+Enable the *AskUI Development Environment* as described in [AskUI Development Environment](AskUI-Development-Environment.md) and then activate the experimental commands by running `AskUI-ImportExperimentalCommands` in your terminal.
 :::

-## `AskUI-NewAICustomElement` Command
+## `AskUI-NewAIElement` Command
-`AskUI-NewAICustomElement` allows you to capture elements from your screen.
+`AskUI-NewAIElement` allows you to capture elements from your screen.
 You can use these elements later in AskUI workflows.
 Accepted parameters:

 - `Name` (Optional): The name of the screenshot file.
 If defined, it indicates that only one element is being snipped.
 If not defined, you will be prompted to provide a name later.
 For snipping multiple elements, you must provide a name for each one.
 - `WorkspaceId` (Optional): By default, the command will use the Workspace ID specified in the settings file.
 If neither is set, an error will be thrown.